tomgeorge/eca/README.md

 - **Chat** interface: ask questions, review diffs, work together with an agent in your codebase.
 - **AI-powered completions**, docs & refactorings.
 - **Streaming responses** and structured error handling.
-- **Pluggable models**: Ollama, OpenAI, local LLMs, more on the way.
+- **Pluggable models**: Ollama local models, OpenAI, Anthropic, more on the way.
 - **Single configuration**: Configure eca behavior making it feel the same in any editor.

 ## Installation